braze-inc/braze-docs/_docs/_hidden/private_betas/churn.md

 ### Sample Churn and Retainable Users definitions {#sample-definitions}

 - “Cancelled Subscription within the past 7 days.”
-This might look something like “last did custom event ‘Subscription Cancellation’ less than one weeks ago.”
+This might look something like “last did custom event ‘Subscription Cancellation’ less than one week ago.”
 - “Free Trial Expired within the past 14 days.”
 This might look something like “last did custom event ‘Trial Expired’ less than two weeks ago.”
 - “Uninstalled the app in the last 24 hours.”
 This might look something like “Uninstalled less than 1 days ago.”
 - “Purchased more than 14 days ago.”
 This might look something like “Last made purchase more than 2 weeks ago.”

-For the Churn definitions we outlined above, here might be some corresponding “Retainable Users” definitions:
+For the Churn definitions we outlined above, there might be some corresponding “Retainable Users” definitions:
 - Started subscription more than 2 weeks ago OR Started subscription less than two weeks ago.
 You might want to create 2 predictions in this case, and then message new subscribers differently than longer-term subscribers.
 You could also define this as “First Made Purchase more than 30 days ago.”
 - For uninstallers, you might focus on customers who have purchased something in the recent past or used the app very recently.
 - For those at risk of not purchasing as a definition of churn, you may want to focus on customers who have been browsing or searching or engaging with your app more recently.
 Perhaps the right discount intervention will prevent this more engaged group from churning.